buzzcola/lightspeed-music/readme.md

 -------------

 The game is ready to play on any windows computer although not extensively tested outside of my hardware/software stack.
-The solution includes a windows installer project, or you can download the installer here: (TODO, put installer up somewhere.)
+The solution includes a windows installer project, or you can download the installer [from the project website](http://buzzcola.github.io/lightspeed-music/).

 Learning to Sight Read Music
 ----------------------------